 - Work-life balance.
 The standard working week is 40 hours, but many people work less than this (men included) and job appointments can be calculated in half-day slots.
-Dependent on your industry, these hours are actually adhered to more or less strictly.
+Depending on your industry, these hours are actually adhered to more or less strictly.

-- Consensus and directness.
-Dutch companies generally have a flexible hierarchy within companies and a non-hierarchical approach to clients.
+- Consensus and directness: Dutch companies generally have a flexible hierarchy within companies and a non-hierarchical approach to clients.
 Disagreement across hierarchical levels is possible.

-- Planning.
-The Dutch are punctual and live with a very structured agenda.
+- Planning: The Dutch are punctual and live with a very structured agenda.

-- ‘Nuchter’.
-Groningers are often characterised as ‘nuchter’, meaning unpretentious or no-nonsense, more so than other regional identities.
+- ‘Nuchter’ Groningers are often characterised as ‘nuchter’, meaning unpretentious or no-nonsense, more so than other regional identities.

+Want to know more about the Dutch work culture?
 On the Expatica website you can find a general introduction to working culture in the Netherlands and a more in-depth article too.
 The IWCN website provides an overview of Dutch customs more generally, as well as an overview of what to do in the job application process.